nater0000/Chats/pages/active-grid-01.md

 Crucially, the *number* of these units does not change.
 A cubic inch of the vacuum of deep space and a cubic inch of the Earth’s iron core contain the exact same number of elements.
 The grid is uniform.

 The difference is **computational density**.
+As quantum physicist Seth Lloyd has demonstrated, the universe operates indistinguishably from a massive quantum computer calculating its own next state.
 Empty space is a region where the causal elements are resting in a simple, baseline state.
 "Matter" is simply a region where the elements are bogged down, forced to process incredibly complex, highly entangled data patterns.

 ## The Speed of Causality